Laplace-Beltrami Operator for Gaussian Splatting: Experiments

 \section{Experiments}

-In this section we show the effectiveness of our method.
-We mainly compare against the robust point cloud Laplacian~\cite{sharp2020nonmanifold} as a baseline and use the mesh Laplacian as the ground-truth on data generated from a given mesh instead of renderings only (see \cref{sub:exp:evaluation}).
-We show superior performance on the computation of heat diffusion and the derivied geodesic distance (\cref{sub:exp:heatandgeo}), shape matching (\cref{sub:exp:matching}), and the adaptation of training the Gaussian splatting using the LBO for filtering (\cref{sub:exp:adapted}).
-All experiments were done a NVIDIA RTX 4090 with 64 GB RAM.
+We show the effectiveness of our method through comprehensive evaluation against established baselines.
+Our Gaussian Laplacian is compared against the robust point cloud Laplacian~\cite{sharp2020nonmanifold} as a baseline and the cotan Laplacian~\cite{pinkallporthier} on meshes, either on the ground-truth mesh if it exists or on meshes extracted from 3DGS results if it does not exist.
+Since common 3DGS datasets lack ground-truth meshes due to their focus on rendering, they are not suitable for quantitative evaluation.
+Instead, we turn to the datasets that are commonly used in geometry processing for quantitative evaluation, see \cref{sub:exp:evaluation}.
+Our experiments demonstrate superior performance when computing heat diffusion and geodesics in heat (\cref{sub:exp:heatandgeo}), competitive results in shape correspondence (\cref{sub:exp:matching}), and significant improvements in the compactness and cleanliness of 3DGS representations when our outlier detection was integrated in the training process (\cref{sub:exp:adapted}).
+Gaussian splatting representations are generated using either \cite{yu2024gaussian} or \cite{chen2024pgsr} for all experiments, depending which works better on each dataset.
+All experiments were done with an NVIDIA RTX 4090 with 24~GB~RAM.